glm-tools/pyglmnet/README.rst

 Citation
 ~~~~~~~~

-If you use ``pyglmnet`` package in your publication, please cite use from
+If you use ``pyglmnet`` package in your publication, please cite us from
 our `JOSS publication <https://doi.org/10.21105/joss.01959>`__ using the following BibTex

 .. code::